-Have you ever thought, of making a laptop out of a humble Shoebox and a plastic cake tray?
-So Let’s recycle our throw-out material into ShoeBox Crafts!
+Have you ever thought of making a laptop out of a humble Shoebox and a plastic cake tray?
+So let’s recycle our throw-out material into ShoeBox Crafts!

 Recycle your shoe box into a Latop!